Allyson-AI/python-sdk/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Changelog
+- **0.1.8** - Enhanced structured planner with improved step tracking and management
 - **0.1.7** - Added advanced anti-detection features with comprehensive bot detection bypass
 - **0.1.6** - Added support for custom Chrome browser path
 - **0.1.5** - Added planner feature for creating and tracking task progress